Careers with an undergraduate degree in psychology

 The following resources will help you explore some career opportunities available with a B.A. or advanced degrees.

 We recommend students visit the career center throughout their time at the University of Mississippi and attend events sponsored by them.
-The Career Center is a free resource that can assist you determine the best type of career to pursue as well as help you search for, apply to jobs, successfully interview for jobs, and negotiate salaries once you have an offer.
+The Career Center is a free resource that can assist you to help determine the best type of career to pursue as well as help you search for, apply to jobs, successfully interview for jobs, and negotiate salaries once you have an offer.
 We also recommend students register with Handshake, which is the University’s job and internship search database.
 Here is the student’s guide for getting an account and here is a handout with helpful tips for students.
+We also recommend watching this video created by the Career Center regarding potential careers with a BA in psychology.

 Potential careers in psychology

-There are many potential careers you can pursue with an undergraduate degree in psychology.
-There are also multiple websites that can help you explore potential careers.
+There are many potential careers you can pursue with an undergraduate degree in psychology (see the table below for some).
+There are also multiple websites and resources that can help you explore potential careers.
+Here are some:

 undergraduate and provides Career Options.

-Potential Careers with an Undergraduate Degree in Psychology (Table compiled from CareersInPsych)
+Potential Careers with an Undergraduate Degree in Psychology (Table compiled from old website CareersInPsych)

 |Administration in Education (K – 12 or in Higher Ed in careers such as Alumni Affairs or in Student Support Services)||Government Worker (multiple potential careers in Local, State, and Federal government)||Psychological Assistant|